winkeung/C-Concepts/C_Concepts_Part1.md

-# **C Concepts**
+# **Introduction**

 I found that most of the books or web sites teaching C to beginners doesn&#39;t explain the subtle part of  the concepts in C clear enough or put enough emphasis/warning on them.
 Those concepts will usually trap beginners.
 Once you mastered all these subtle concepts then you will suddenly realize that actually C is a language with just a small number of  keywords and concepts to remember.
 And then you will also start to appreciate the minimalist design of C. This series of posts is not intended to be a complete tutorial of the C language but it can be used as supplementary materials to those tutorials.
 Lets&#39; talk about data type first...

-## **C Data Types:**
+# **C Only Has One Data Type: Number**

 Do you know what this means?
 <pre>
 char **var[12][3];
 </pre>
-If you know the answer, then skip this section, if not, after finish reading this section, you will find it very easy to decode it.
+If you know the answer, then skip this part and first half of part 2, if not, after finish reading, you will find it very easy to decode it.

-It can be said that C only have one kind of built-indata types which are NUMBERs.
+It can be said that C only have one kind of built-in data types which are NUMBERs.
 User can define new data types using number types as basic building blocks according to some rules which I summarize them into three rules:

 1. Grouping data together in some ways (array, structure and union).
 2. Treating the memory location(the address) of data as a kind of data (pointer).